poezio/poezio/doc/source/plugins/index.rst

     Close all
         :ref:`Documentation <closeall-plugin>`

-        Close all tabs except chatrooms and the roster.
+        Close all tabs except chatrooms and the contact list.

     CSI
         :ref:`Documentation <csi-plugin>`